-The Company has determined that its co-Chief Operating Decision Makers ("co-CODMs") are both its Global CEO and its Chief Product and User Ecosystem Officer.
-The Company has determined that it operates in one operating segment and one reportable segment, as the co-CODMs review financial information presented on a consolidated basis for purposes of making operating decisions, allocating resources, and evaluating financial performance.
-Substantially all of the Company's consolidated operating activities, including its long-lived assets, are located within the United States.
-Given the Company's early-revenue operating stage, it currently has no concentration exposure to products, services or customers.
+We have determined that our co-Chief Operating Decision Makers ("co-CODMs") are both our Global CEO and our Chief Product and User Ecosystem Officer.
+We have determined that we operate in one operating segment and one reportable segment, as the co-CODMs review financial information presented on a consolidated basis for purposes of making operating decisions, allocating resources, and evaluating financial performance.
+Substantially all of our consolidated operating activities, including our long-lived assets, are located within the United States.
+Given our early-revenue operating stage, we currently have no concentration exposure to products, services or customers.